vertica/VerticaPy/docs/source/user_guide_data_preparation_encoding.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_dp_table_encoding_8.html

 VerticaPy offers many encoding techniques.
-For example, the ``case_when`` and ``decode`` methods allow the user to use a customized encoding on a column.
-The ``discretize`` method allows you to reduce the number of categories in a column.
+For example, the :py:func:`~verticapy.vDataFrame.case_when` and :py:func:`~verticapy.vDataFrame.decode` methods allow the user to use a customized encoding on a column.
+The :py:func:`~verticapy.vDataFrame.discretize` method allows you to reduce the number of categories in a column.
 It's important to get familiar with all the techniques available so you can make informed decisions about which to use for a given dataset.